Some travel notes

 That’s me in Ayuthaya, Thailand

 I’m Simon.
-Travel and music and life are what get me out of bed.
+Travel, music and life are what get me out of bed.

 After making my way through a Geography degree in Wales, I’ve been spending a large portion of my youth either travelling, working in travel, working or studying in various countries around the world – predominately Asia.
-Until last year, I was based in northern China for four years.
+Until a few years back, I was based in northern China for four years.
 During that time I studied Chinese (Mandarin) language at Tsinghua University, Beijing on its Chinese language programme.
-I’d absolutely recommend it if you’d like to go back to school.
+I’d recommend it if you’re planning to move out East, and you’d like to go back to school for a little while.
 I did an academic year and have since continued self-study.
-I am thoroughly passionate about Southeast Asia and China, and wherever I am living – presently London – my heart remains in Asia.